-The essay below, by Chris Marshall (pictured), a PhD student at Swansea University’s College of Arts and Humanities, was written to mark the 50th anniversary of Dr Martin Luther King Jr’s “I Have a Dream” speech, given on 28 August 1963.
+The essay below, by Chris Marshall (pictured), a PhD student at Swansea University’s College of Arts and Humanities, was written to mark the 50th anniversary this week of Dr Martin Luther King Jr’s “I Have a Dream” speech.

 Fifty years ago this week (on August 28, 1963), Dr Martin Luther King Jr stood at the Lincoln Memorial in Washington and spoke of his “Dream” that one day African Americans would be judged not by the colour of their skin but by the content of their character.

 His speech came at a time when, in some states, if you were African American, you couldn’t eat in the same restaurant as a white person, unless there was a partition; you couldn’t sit just anywhere on a bus, and you couldn’t even be buried in an area of a churchyard where white Americans were buried.
 Interracial marriage was illegal, voting rights for African Americans were still a novelty, and the threat of violence was inescapable.